 To be completely blunt if someone is hell bent on stealing your ferrets then there is strong possibility they will succeed.

 Obviously endless funds could provide total security but not many of us can afford that.
 So what do we do about it?
 Well we try and make things as difficult as possible and as the Police will tell you “if it’s too much hassle they are less likely to bother”.

 There are numerous electronic security products on the market, and you can spend lots of cash going down that avenue.
 It’s not always foolproof, but does draw attention to anyone invading your property.
 Common PIR lights are useful as they do provide an unwelcome illumination for would be intruders.

 Cages and courts by their very nature are not built or designed to house gold ingots so therefore they are not hard to get into, cage wire is easily cut.
 It is possible to obtain high strength mesh, and while it certainly cannot be cut with wire cutters, with bolt cutters it can.

 Leaving cage and home security aside one of the things that local Police will tell you is the value of natural cover in your garden, high fences at least 1.8m should suffice however put a trellis on top and it becomes difficult to climb.
 Remember wooden fences are okay but the older they and less maintained the easier they are broken.
 Block and bricks are obviously better and stronger.
 Barbed wire, razor wire or broken glass should be avoided as you may be held legally responsible if any injuries are caused.

-If you have any information in relation to ferret thefts then please contact your local Police this is a practise that needs to be stopped.
-We also urge all owners as we do our own members to have their ferrets micro-chipped, it won’t prevent them getting stolen but it may help in getting them retrieved.
+If you have any information in relation to ferret thefts then please contact your local Police.
+This is a practise that needs to be stopped.
+We also urge all owners, as we do our own members, to have their ferrets micro-chipped, it won’t prevent them getting stolen but it may help in getting them retrieved.